datasciencecampus/statschat-global/README.md

 ## Introduction

 This is an experimental application for semantic search of statistical publications.
-It uses LangChain to implement a fairly simple Retriaval Augmented Generation (RAG) using embedding search and QA information retrieval process.
+It uses LangChain and HuggingFace to implement a fairly simple Retriaval Augmented Generation (RAG) using embedding search and QA information retrieval process.

 Upon receiving a query, documents are returned as search results using embedding similarity to score relevance.